greganswer/devnotes/node/README.md

 # Or copy an app.js template file and package.json
 # Then run `npm install`
 npm install --save express ejs body-parser

+# Watch for changes to handlebars files
+# The -e flag tells nodemon which extention files to watch
+nodemon server.js -e js,hbs
 ```

 #### Send data from one file to another